jewelsofthought/neshama/site/posts/neshama/create_world.md

 An angel meets Metatron (or a Metatronic event) and it emerges into our reality &ndash; even if only as a momentary and visceral event.
 It is like the double helix of the DNA molecule.
 However the angel is not one of the two strands, but the energetic force of the _axis mundi_ around which the two streams, masculine and feminine, form.
 It is represented by the central column in Kabbalistic thought.
 It is not the column itself, but the energy  that "holds" or maintains the column.

 In order for anything to exist, there has to be the space in which it can exist.
 So before existence emerged, there needed to be space into which it could manifest.

+This "space" is not space as we know it&mdash;for that would require something that had to be removed.
+This was just a perception, pregnant with possibility.

-That "space" is measured by time!
-Not the time we measure, which requires already space for the object to be measured in, but space-time as in the emergence of the finite within the infinite.
+This "space" is measured by "time"!
+Not the time we measure, which requires already space for the object to be measured in, but movement as in the emergence of the finite within the infinite.

 One might think of this space as an expansion, but that is from a finite point of view.
 From the standpoint of the Infinite, the space is a contraction.